The-Yak-Collective/yakcollective/study groups/composable and distributed systems.md

 The goal is to have a track complementary to the Governance Studies track, with a more technological focus.

+In 2025, the group will focus on readings in cyberwarfare, bio-inspired systems, and physical infrastructure

 [You can read more about this group and our previous study sessions on Roam.](https://roamresearch.com/#/app/ArtOfGig/page/aiPq3ZZCp)